mohclips/Elastic-Certified-Engineer-Exam-Notes/Searching_Data.md

 :arrow_down: https://download.elastic.co/demos/kibana/gettingstarted/shakespeare_6.0.json

-(this is also contained in the data fodler of this repo)
+(this is also contained in the data folder of this repo)

 ```json
 PUT /shakespeare